 The Parish Council is not a planning authority.
 Our decision does preclude a planning application being made to Ashford Borough Council.

 Planning application 17/01478/AS for this site was submitted to Ashford Borough Council on 28 September 2017.
 The application for outline planning permission is for one single 4 bed detached chalet bungalow with access and a double garage/carport.
-Ashford Borough Council is inviting comments on the application via their website until 23 November.
-Search for application number 17/01478/AS.
+Ashford Borough Council granted outline planning permission for the single dwelling.

 Residents provided their views on the development of this site in the Neighbourhood Plan Survey.
 If you wish to let us know your thoughts, please add a comment below or email us at email@example.com.